 This press release contains forward-looking statements that are based on Larimar's management's beliefs and assumptions and on information currently available to management.
-All statements contained in this release other than statements of historical fact are forward-looking statements, including but not limited to statements regarding Larimar's expectations regarding its ability to resolve the clinical hold imposed by the FDA related to CTI-1601, Larimar's ability to develop and commercialize CTI-1601 and other planned product candidates, Larimar's planned research and development efforts, and other matters regarding Larimar's business strategies, use of capital, results of operations and financial position, and plans and objectives for future operations.
+All statements contained in this release other than statements of historical fact are forward-looking statements, including but not limited to statements regarding Larimar's expectations regarding its ability to resolve the clinical hold imposed by the FDA related to CTI-1601, Larimar's ability to develop and commercialize CTI-1601 and other planned product candidates, Larimar's planned research and development efforts, including Larimar's expectation that it will be able to initiate its Jive open-label extension and pediatric multiple ascending dose trials in the first half of 2022, and other matters regarding Larimar's business strategies, use of capital, results of operations and financial position, and plans and objectives for future operations.

 In some cases, you can identify forward-looking statements by the words "may," "will," "could," "would," "should," "expect," "intend," "plan," "anticipate," "believe," "estimate," "predict," "project," "potential," "continue," "ongoing" or the negative of these terms or other comparable terminology, although not all forward-looking statements contain these words.
 These statements involve risks, uncertainties and other factors that may cause actual results, performance, or achievements to be materially different from the information expressed or implied by these forward-looking statements.
-These risks, uncertainties and other factors include, among others, Larimar's ability to successfully engage with the FDA and satisfactorily respond to requests from the FDA for further information and data regarding CTI-1601, the timing and outcome of Larimar's planned interactions with the FDA concerning the clinical hold on CTI-1601, the success, cost and timing of Larimar's product development activities, nonclinical studies and clinical trials, including CTI-1601 clinical milestones; that clinical trial results may differ from final clinical trial results, that earlier non-clinical and clinical data and testing of CTI-1601 may not be predictive of the results or success of clinical trials, and assessments; the ongoing impact of the COVID-19 pandemic on Larimar's future clinical trials, manufacturing, regulatory and nonclinical study timelines, ability to raise additional capital and general economic conditions; Larimar's ability to optimize and scale CTI-1601's manufacturing process; Larimar's ability to obtain regulatory approval for CTI-1601 and future product candidates; Larimar's ability to develop sales and marketing capabilities, whether alone or with potential future collaborators, and to successfully commercialize any approved product candidates; Larimar's ability to raise the necessary capital to conduct its product development activities; and other risks described in the filings made by Larimar with the Securiti
+These risks, uncertainties and other factors include, among others, Larimar's ability to successfully engage with the FDA and satisfactorily respond to requests from the FDA for further information and data regarding CTI-1601, the timing and outcome of Larimar's planned interactions with the FDA concerning the clinical hold on CTI-1601, the success, cost and timing of Larimar's product development activities, nonclinical studies and clinical trials, including CTI-1601 clinical milestones; that clinical rial results may differ from final clinical rise, nonclinical studies and clinical data and testing of CTI-1601 may not be predictive of the results or success of clinical trials, and assessments; the ongoing impact of the COVID-19 pandemic on Larimar's future clinical trials, manufacturing, regulatory and nonclinical study timelines, ability to raise additional capital and general economic conditions; Larimar's ability of third-party manufacturers Larimar engages, to optimize and scale CTI-1601's manufacturing process; Larimar's ability to obtain regulatory approval for CTI-1601 and future product candidates; Larimar's ability to develop sales and marketing capabilities, whether alone or with potential future collaborators, and to successfully commercialize any approved product candidates; Larimar's ability to raise the necessary capital to conduct its product development activities; and other risks described in the filings mad jallaire@lifesciadvisors.com (212) 915-2569 Company Contact: Michael Celano Chief Financial Officer mcelano@larimartx.com (484) 414-2715

-Investor Contact:
+Investor Contact: Joyce Allaire LifeSci Advisors